 Animal Enforcement staff is active in rabies control, investigating animal cruelty complaints, enforcing animal laws and ordinances, and helping to solve citizen problems that involve domestic animals.
 Our authority to conduct our work is granted by North Carolina law and local ordinance.

-Nurturing the public trust by holding ourselves to the highest standards of performance & ethics;
+Nurturing the public trust by holding ourselves to the highest standards of performance and ethics

-Investigating and prosecuting animal cruelty & neglect cases and leash law violations
+Investigating and prosecuting animal cruelty and neglect cases and leash law violations

 Assisting injured animals and stray dogs, cats, and livestock

 Handling calls in all townships of Rowan County including the city of Salisbury

 A major responsibility of an Animal Control Officer is to keep the public educated about a number of important issues.
 These include rabies and rabies control, the leash laws in Rowan County - it’s purpose and why we enforce it, information about why pets need to be spayed/neutered and the proper care of animals.

 Animal Services is a member of a statewide organization known as the North Carolina Animal-Rabies Control Association.
 This association promotes a quality work environment and the professional development of its members through effective training and leadership.